Ellawin/tuto_global_optimization_photonics/README.md

   - `10_benchmark_3Dnanostructure_optimization.ipynb` : This tutorial aims at reproducing the trends in [Wiecha et al. Opt.
 Express 27, pp. 29069, (2019)](https://doi.org/10.1364/OE.27.029069).
 Here we reload the results calculated by the MPI-parallelized script (Python file `08_benchmark_3Dnanostructure_MPI.py`).
 The multiple optimization runs need to be done via MPI first.
 PLEASE RUN THE '08' PROGRAM BEFORE TRYING TO RUN THIS NOTEBOOK.

+  Caution: pyGDM uses numba, as a result the MPI script uses pickle with some JIT-compiled numba objects to save the results.
+Reloading these objects requires to use the exactly same python installation as used for generation of the simulations, otherwise difficult to interpret errors can occur.

 ## Benchmark results

-The figures from our paper *An illustrated tutorial on global optimization in nanophotonics* by P. Bennet et al. ([arXiv:2309.09760](https://arxiv.org/abs/2309.09760)) are generated with the 'Paper_results.py' program.
+The figures from our paper *An illustrated tutorial on global optimization in nanophotonics* by P. Bennet et al. ([arXiv:2309.09760](https://arxiv.org/abs/2309.09760)) are generated with the '11.1_Paper_results.py' program.
+We also provide a Jupyter Notebook version of this program `12_paper_results.ipynb`.